Pankajcoder1/Algorithm/README.md

 ---
 ### This reprogitory conain all **algorithm**.
 > This reprogitory I am making to maintain code for algorithm releated to
-  - sorting
-  - cpu scheduling
+  - Cpu scheduling
+  - Sorting
+  - Searching

   ---